immcantation/immcantation/docs/10X_walkthrough.rst

    Graph-formatted lineage tree of example clone 1.

 The nodes of this tree represent observed and inferred sequences, while the edge labels represent the number of heavy chain mutations between the nodes.
-If you prefer more bifurcating trees, these are also detailed in Alakazam's `lineage vignette <https://alakazam.readthedocs.io/en/stable/vignettes/Lineage-Vignette/#converting-between-graph-phylo-and-newick-formats>`__.
+If you prefer  bifurcating trees, these are also detailed in Alakazam's `lineage vignette <https://alakazam.readthedocs.io/en/stable/vignettes/Lineage-Vignette/#converting-between-graph-phylo-and-newick-formats>`__.

 To get the sequence attributes of the observed and inferred nodes within the tree, enter::